Shabbos Sukkos

 ©

-"You shall dwell in the sukkahs seven days, every native born Israelite shall dwell in the sukkahs so that your generations will know that in the sukkahs I caused {you} B'nei Yisroel to dwell when I took them {B'nei Yisroel} out from the land of Mitzriam, I am Hashem, your G-d.
-And thus Moshe declared the appointed times of Hashem to the B'nei Yisroel."
+"You shall dwell in The Sukkahs Seven Days, every native born Israelite shall dwell in The Sukkahs so that your generations will know that in The Sukkahs I caused {you} B'nei Yisroel to dwell when I took them {B'nei Yisroel} out from the land of Egypt, I am Hashem, your God.
+And thus Moses declared the appointed times of Hashem to the B'nei Yisroel."
 Leviticus 23: 42-44.

 What is a sukkah?
 A sukkah is a temporary dwelling place usually found on one's porch, patio or yard.
 It is a building made with a variety of materials.
 Over the past years the Belk family has built our sukkah out of conduit and plastic, tarps, plywood, wood paneling and other interesting materials.

-Usually we begin preparing for Sukkos immediately after Yom Kippur.
-Each year our sukkah varies in size and in materials.
-I cannot remember a year when our sukkah was exactly the same as the previous year.
+The Jewish Community normally begins preparing for Sukkot immediately after Yom Kippur.
+Each year our Sukkah varies in size and in materials.
+I cannot remember a year when our Sukkah was exactly the same as the previous year.
 We always end up changing something.
-We have so much fun making plans and preparations for building our sukkah..
+We have so much fun making plans and preparations for building our Sukkah..

-Then of course comes the fun of decorating the inside of the sukkah.
+It is fun decorating the inside of The Sukkah.
 Children especially love this part.
-Weeks in advance the Jewish day schools in our area begin preparing our children for Sukkos by creating special sukkah decorations.
-We decorate our sukkahs with pictures of famous rabbium, relatives and designs from previous years.
-Our sukkah tables are beautifully covered with ornate decorations in anticipation of guests that will soon be arriving for wonderful meals, singing and joyous Torah study.
+Weeks in advance the Jewish day schools in our area begin preparing our children for Sukkot by creating special Sukkah decorations.
+We decorate our Sukkahs with pictures of famous Rabbium, relatives and designs from previous years.
+Our Sukkah tables are beautifully covered with ornate decorations in anticipation of guests that will soon be arriving for wonderful meals, singing and joyous Torah study.
 Everything is so wonderful, beautiful and intrinsically different!
-Since at Sukkos time there is much to focus on and much to enjoy one might wonder, 'Why was it necessary for Hashem to command B'nei Yisroel to dwell in the sukkah since everything about it is so pleasurable?'
+Since at Sukkot time there is much to focus on and much to enjoy one might wonder, 'Why was it necessary for Hashem to command B'nei Yisroel to dwell in the Sukkah since everything about it is so pleasurable?'

 Now as we look back on those days inscribed in the Torah we picture a different setting in our minds than what actually existed.
 We have added many beautiful and comfortable items to our sukkah that originally did not exist.
 If we were to actually experience our sukkah as our ancestors did, we would not find them nearly as attractive!
 When it rained their roofs leaked.
 Their bedding and clothes got wet!
 They were wet and cold!
 How would they dry their clothes and warm themselves?
 Then there were creatures, insects, and other such things that they contended with on a normal basis that most of us need not concern ourselves with.

-Those who live in the inner city frequently contend with the fear of violence while dwelling in their sukkah.
-A few years ago, about a month before Sukkos, we heard this rat ah tat tat while we were enjoying our Erev Shabbos meal.
+Those who live in the inner city frequently contend with the fear of violence while dwelling in their Sukkah.
+A few years ago, about a month before Sukkts, we heard this rat ah tat tat while we were enjoying our Erev Sabbath meal.
 Nine shots were fired!
 Several of them blazed down our street in front of our home.
 Our neighbor's car was shot up!
-We thank G-d that no one was injured seriously.
+We thank God that no one was injured seriously.
 If this had occurred 30 minutes earlier the streets would have been filled with Jews returning home from shul.
-But thank G-d that was not the situation.
+But thank God that was not the situation.

-Holy reader, you may be wondering, 'How can I observe Sukkos?'
+Holy reader, you may be wondering, 'How can I observe Sukkts?'
 The answer is simple!
 Just begin.
 Don't be afraid!
 Don't worry about doing something wrong!
 Just begin.
-After returning to Hashem, my first sukkah was nothing more than an old blue tarp connected to a cottonwood tree and two 4x6 posts sunk into the ground with some fence lattice across the top.
-Some may argue that my first sukkah wasn't kosher.
+After returning to Hashem, my first Sukkah was nothing more than an old blue tarp connected to a cottonwood tree and two 4x6 posts sunk into the ground with some fence lattice across the top.
+Some may argue that my first Sukkah wasn't kosher.
 They may be correct.
 It doesn't matter!!
 What matters is I began a form of observance.
 Every Jew has to begin somewhere.
-So I took nine steps towards G-d and those who criticized such efforts and heartful intentions took one step backwards.
+So I took nine steps towards God and those who criticized such efforts and heartful intentions took one step backwards.

-Holy reader, at Sukkos time I'd greatly enjoy driving the streets of our town looking for new sukkahs.
-At Chanukah my wife Naomi and I walk the streets of our town looking for new menorahs glowing out in the night.
+Holy reader, at Sukkts time drive the streets of town looking for new Sukkahs.
+At Chanukah I walk the streets of our town looking for new menorahs glowing out in the night.
 To me that is like observing a small sprout bursting through the forest floor.
-The individual who builds their sukkah or lights their menorah for the first time or for the first time in a very long time feels good about what they're doing.
-Building a sukkah, or lighting a menorah is a sign to the world of Jewish growth.
+The individual who builds their Sukkah or lights their menorah for the first time or for the first time in a very long time feels good about what they're doing.
+Building a Sukkah, or lighting a menorah is a sign to the world of Jewish growth.
 It is a sign of observance!
 It may be only nine very tiny steps towards G-d but those steps, dear reader, are in the right direction!

-So if it has been awhile since you built your last sukkah, just build one...
-Or if you have never built a sukkah, give it a try...
+So if it has been awhile since you built your last Sukkah, just build one...
+Or if you have never built a oukkah, give it a try...
 Hashem considers your actions, the actions of a Jew who has begun to return...

 Wishing you the best,